-Most linux admins work from shell and there is not much requirement to connect to the X window.
-But, in some cases, we need to access graphic console (X window Manager).
-For example, if a user needs to install oracle and he/she might need access to linux remote GUI; then I personally recommend to disable X manager, once the requirement is finished as part of security measures.
+Most Linux admins work from the shell and there is not much requirement to connect to the X window.
+But, in some cases, we need to access the graphic console (X window Manager).
+For example, if a user needs to install Oracle and need access remote graphical interface.

 # ps ax | grep [gkx]dm

-To enable XDM manager, you have to edit /etc/gdm/custom.conf file as below:
+To xdmcp protocol on gdm manager, you have to edit '/etc/gdm/custom.conf' file as follows:

 Restart X Window Services using init command:

-Next step would be to configure the access rules.
-Run gdsetup command.
+The next step would be to configure the access rules.
+Run gdmsetup command.

 a ) Click the Remote tab on GDM setup utility.
 Change the Style pull-down menu selection from 'Remote login disabled' to 'Same